-The first step to selling your house is assessing the issues, and dealing with them before you receive interested home buyers.
+The first step to selling your home is assessing the issues, and dealing with them before you receive interested home buyers.
 No potential home buyer wants to walk into a real estate and see that the bathroom has a broken faucet, or a faulty water heater.
-However, once all the obvious fixes are done, what else can you do to boost the value or aesthetic of your home?
+However, once all the obvious fixes are done, what else can you do to boost the home value or aesthetic of your home?

-In case you’re not sure what to look for, here are 6 potential renovations you can knock out within a month or two.
-Remember: always list what you’ve done to the house, and let your buyers know that you put work into an area.
+In case you’re not sure what to look for, here are 6 potential home renovations tips you can knock out within a month or two.
+Remember: always list what you’ve done to the house, and let your home buyers know that you put work into an area.
 They’ll appreciate the effort, and knowing that money went into the house before they bought it always makes them more likely to buy.

 - Add new flooring.
 Scuffed hardwood, broken tiles, and old carpets don’t make good impressions.
-Try adding new carpet in the bedrooms or lay hardwood floors throughout the house to up the value.
+Try adding new carpet in the bedrooms or lay hardwood floors throughout the house to up the home value.
 Replace or repair any broken tiles in the entryways or bathrooms.

 - Double check the doors and windows.
 While it may seem like a hassle to replace doors and windows, a new buyer will be very impressed by the gesture.
 Old windows and doors can be drafty, and a bad air-leak may cost a new owner hundreds in heating bills.
 Be sure to mention it once you’ve replaced them, they might not notice otherwise!

 - Tidy up your siding.
 A quick power-wash and a repaint can do wonders in making your house look ten years younger.
 Repairing holes and trim is a relatively inexpensive task you or any professional can do in a few days, to increase the home value of your real estate.